 With the growth of the town, the roads are still not enough for a smooth commute.
 On weekdays, it might take you an hour to get to DC.
 You end up spending so much time on the road, which can be annoying.
-The Dallas toll road that separates the north and south Reston is the most expensive commute.
+The Dulles toll road that separates the north and south Reston is the most expensive commute.
 You cannot avoid this road if you live in Reston.

 Paying the HOA Fee Twice